BLUF (communication): In writing

 Along with the military professionals, analysts from the intelligence community also use the BLUF.
-Intelligence analysts often start an assessment with their Bottom Line Up Front.
+Intelligence analysts often start an assessment with their bottom line up front.
 Their analytic reports are often drafted for busy policymakers possessing limited time for consumption of information and who therefore prefer the main points and judgements plainly presented at the beginning.
-For example, CIA Reports and Estimate 34-39’s bottom-line-up-front judgment assessed Soviet intentions in Latin America, especially on what the Soviets would attempt:
+For example, CIA Reports and Estimate 34-39's bottom-line-up-front judgment assessed Soviet intentions in Latin America, especially on what the Soviets would attempt:

-This assessment by an intelligence analyst suggests that potential Soviet actions in Latin America may increase and do so nefariously.
+This assessment suggests that potential Soviet actions in Latin America may increase and do so nefariously.
 These types of BLUF judgments were discussed often at the U.S. National Security Council meetings after WWII up to the early 1950s.

-Another example would be the Muslim insurgency in Mindanao, with the following BLUF: Substantive resolution of a decades-long Muslim insurgency in Mindanao is unlikely anytime soon despite the signing of peace agreements between Manila and the separatist militants.
-Several entrenched obstacles to resolution suggest that the conflict will continue to drain the Philippines’ scarce security resources, thus limiting its ability to pursue greater military cooperation with its security partners, and that parts of Mindanao will remain a haven for terrorists.
-Endemic poverty, corruption, powerful political opposition, factionalism, Manila’s weakness in resources and capacity, and inflexibility on outcome hamper both sides.
+Another example would be the Muslim insurgency in Mindanao, with the following BLUF: "Substantive resolution of a decades-long Muslim insurgency in Mindanao is unlikely anytime soon despite the signing of peace agreements between Manila and the separatist militants.
+Several entrenched obstacles to resolution suggest that the conflict will continue to drain the Philippines' scarce security resources, thus limiting its ability to pursue greater military cooperation with its security partners, and that parts of Mindanao will remain a haven for terrorists.
+Endemic poverty, corruption, powerful political opposition, factionalism, Manila's weakness in resources and capacity, and inflexibility on outcome hamper both sides."

 The importance of BLUF in the intelligence community may be summarized as follows:

 "These busy men and women rely on clear, concise, and accurate intelligence reporting to make daily decisions that affect U.S. national security, U.S. policies, and the lives of U.S. servicemen and -women.
 Arranging your intelligence reporting in the BLUF format helps them efficiently locate and comprehend the information they need."